Skip to content Skip to Programs Navigation

 Kelsey Faulkner

-Prior to transitioning to the higher education sector, she worked in print media, and designed and edited newspapers all over the country.
-Her first love is writing and she won awards from NC Press Association during her time as a news reporter.
+Her path to higher education began in newsrooms.
+Before joining the Wood Center, Kelsey designed and edited newspapers across the country, and her first love — writing — earned her awards from the NC Press Association during her time as a news reporter.

 What is your favorite part of your job?